 Also see our: Moving to Lake Oswego Information Guide

 The Sherwood Schools are excellent and have a high percentage of parental involvement.
-The average commute time into downtown for a Sherwood resident is currently 45+ minutes.
-The only drawback to this wonderful City is a transportation bottleneck heading East to I-5.
-With the growing population and demographics, many large retailers, like Home Depot and Target have built new stores in the City, eliminating the need to venture out.
+With the growth over the past decade, Sherwood is in a rapid school building mode.
+Many of the schools are newer buildings and a few more new ones will be on-line in a couple more years.
+The average commute time into downtown Portland for a Sherwood resident is currently 45+ minutes.
+The only drawback to this wonderful City is a transportation bottleneck heading East to I-5, or North through Tigard.
+A new connector road was just completed in 2018 by Washington County, making it easier to get to and from the North Wilsonville Interchange of I-5.
+This should off load some of the traffic currently heading east through Tualatin, making the commute a little better.
+With the growing population and demographics, many large retailers, like Home Depot, Walmart, and Target have built new stores in Sherwood over the past decade, reducing the need to venture out for daily needs.

 Tualatin, 'Tree City USA' is just south of Tigard and shares the highly rated Tigard-Tualatin School District.
-Located along I-5, this small city of 33,000 residents enjoys the beauty of the Tualatin River.
+Located along I-5, this small city of 27,000 residents enjoys the beauty of the Tualatin River.
 The City of Sherwood is just five miles to the west and does cause some traffic problems for the locals.
 Located just 12 miles south of Portland along I-5, it offers an easy downtown Portland commute.
-A few new construction homes are available around Ibach Park, but like all the other areas, Tualatin has run out of buildable land.
+Very few new construction homes come on the market each year.
+Most of these are on pockets of land missed in original build out, and 20 or so are being built in a new neighborhood close to Meridian Park Hospital.
+Like all the other areas, Tualatin has run out of buildable land.
+There are some very nice neighborhoods in Tualatin.
+Victoria Woods has a small collection of prestigious homes in the 800s.
+Along the neighborhoods closer to the freeway, with homes from the 70s things sell more in the $400,00 - $500,000 range. in the 90s a lot of new larger homes were built around Ibach Park.
+Still a favorite place to live, these areas go for $500,000-$650,000.
 Check out our Tualatin Pinterest Page

 West Linn has a large concentration of upper-middle class families with small children.
-This area has a real sense of community around the schools, with a significant population of stay at home Moms.
-Every time I'm in West Linn, whether it's morning, noon or night I see people jogging and riding bikes.
-Marylhurst College is also located in West Linn along the river.
+Many of the neighborhoods were built in the 90's with the feeling of large suburban homes - that was what everyone wanted at that time.
+This area has a real sense of community around the schools, with a significant population of stay at home Moms and work from home Dads too.
+Every time I'm in West Linn, whether it's morning, noon or night I see people jogging, walking dogs, and riding bikes.

 Want to learn more?
 Visit this site for a listing of all the cities and counties in Oregon.